 When you're trying to become more physically active, set realistic health and fitness goals to help you stay motivated.
 Fitness goals provide a measure of how well you are doing.
 Include a reward in your goal-setting process.

 Making any lifestyle change can be challenging.
 Many people find that having a goal in mind gives them something to work towards, motivates them to stay on track and provides a measure of how well they are doing.

 If you’re trying to become more physically active, realistic, well-planned goals keep you focused and motivated.

-Use a pre-exercise self-screening tool before starting any new fitness program, particularly if you are over 40 years, overweight, haven’t exercised in a long time or suffer from a chronic medical condition.
+Ensure you read through the pre-exercise self-screening tool before you embark on a physical activity or exercise program, particularly if you are over 40 years, overweight, haven’t exercised in a long time or suffer from a chronic medical condition.

 - Pinpoint your ultimate goal.

 - Find out how to achieve your ultimate goal.

 - Monitor your progress regularly.